serenagrl/ansible-kubernetes/README.md

 # Kubernetes Lab on Hyper-V
-A collection of Ansible playbooks and roles to provision a bare-metal Kubernetes cluster for on-premise Hyper-V, either for testing/learning purposes or SIT/Proof-of-Concept environments.
-These playbooks and add-ons were tailored to my working environment and were not intended to be an all-purpose "installer" for Kubernetes.
+A collection of Ansible playbooks and roles to create a Kubernetes cluster on Hyper-V, either for testing/learning purposes or SIT/Proof-of-Concept environments.
+These playbooks and add-ons were tailored to my lab environment and were not intended to be an all-purpose "installer" for Kubernetes.
 Therefore, please feel free to customize them as you see fit.

 ## Quick Notes
 * Working knowledge of [Ansible](https://www.ansible.com/) is required to navigate around the playbooks.